 Having Hungarian blood (my grandfather was born and raised in Budapest and I still have a lot of family in Hungary), I’m proud to see Budapest on this list.
-Though I’ve been to this beautiful city many times, only one of those times has been since I became vegan.
-I was dead broke after traveling for four months in Europe, so didn’t have much money to eat out, sadly.
-I can’t wait to go back hopefully soon to eat all the things!
+Though I’ve been to this beautiful city many times both growing up and as an adult, only one of those times has been since I became vegan.
+Budapest is now one of the most popular vegan-friendly cities in Europe!

 Napfenyes Restaurant is probably the most famous vegan restaurant in Budapest and serves up Hungarian food veganized.
 There are also several veggie burger joints, some of the best falafel I’ve had outside of NYC at Hummus Bar, and an artisanal all vegan cheese shop (say whaaa)!
 There’s also a monthly vegan pop up market!